Blek Accessibility Report

 Assistance During Play

 Tutorials: There are helpful tutorials, instructions and tips.
 Information is provided in a timely manner, with appropriate levels of detail.
 Ideally, this includes ongoing tips that relate to contexts in the game where the player is failing.

-If you want to play Blek, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:
+If you want to play Blek, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

 Blek has 2 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 No Reading: No reading is required, other than simple menus.
 The game either has no text or can communicate textual content with visuals and interactions.
 If reading isn't required because the text is voiced the All Dialogue is Voiced feature indicates this.

 Any Speech has Subtitles: All spoken content has subtitles, or there is no speech in the game.
 This means there is no requirement to hear spoken dialogue or narrative to play the game.

 Similar Games With More Accessibility Features for Reading